 The University, through the Human Resources Office, will prepare for each employee affected by acts of domestic violence, a personal safety plan following the elements of violence and risk.
-Taking into account the available resources, a plan will be designed within the next 72 hours, after the incident is reported.
+Considering the available resources, a plan will be designed within the next 72 hours, after the incident is reported.